NETWORG/blog/_posts/2020-06-25-power-automate-triggers-inside-of-a-loop.md

   - Microsoft Flow
   - Power Automate
 ---

-# Power Automate triggers inside of a loop

 As we all probably know, every Flow in Power Automate begins with a trigger and continues with multiple actions, branches and conditions.
 But have you ever considered putting a trigger in the middle of a flow?